 - Child development

-Top 4 Characteristics of a Best in Class Patient Coordinator Resume
+Top 4 Characteristics of a Best-in-Class Au-Pair Resume

 - Summary Your summary statement should present your most reliable skills and significant achievements in a few brief sentences.
 Exhibit your ability to be flexible, and mention any successful experiences you’ve had in childcare.
 Highlight your understanding of a host country’s language and culture, and any skills that can help support a host family (e.g., driving skills).

 - Skills Pick out relevant skills from the posting of the job you’re applying for, match them with your own, and include them in this section, such as patience with the children, problem-solving skills like helping the child with homework or more serious household or child-related situations, or the ability to manage the children and house independently.
 Also mention fluency with different languages, and helpful credentials like a valid driver’s license.

 - Work history Give examples of how your skills played a very crucial part in resolving crisis situations, or organizing regular tasks.
 For example, “Managed plumbing repairs, including working with contractors, while also overseeing children and ensuring they completed their homework.”